morgverd/sms-api/README.md

 - HTTP webhook support for different events (incoming, outgoing, delivery).
 - **All incoming and outgoing SMS message content is stored encrypted.**
 - Handles SMS delivery reports, updating send status when received.
+- Supports GNSS location tracking, this can be disabled in the config.
 - Allows unsolicited notifications to interrupt command execution for immediate updates.
 - Optional Sentry client integration (must be built with `sentry` feature).
 - Provides [pdu-rs](https://github.com/morgverd/pdu-rs) crate for SMS PDU parsing.